 As the name indicates, time intervals are based on a particular time, not distance.
 For example, you might decide to run hard for two minutes and then recover for two minutes.

 When should I do timed intervals?

-When you don’t have access to a track or if you don’t have a GPS watch to measure distance, timed intervals are a great way to still get the benefits of intervals.
-Timed intervals are also good for doing very short intervals—less than 200 meters—or run/walking training or HIIT.
+When you don’t have access to a track, or if you don’t have a GPS watch to measure distance, timed intervals are a great way to still get the benefits of intervals.
+Timed intervals are also good for doing very short intervals (less than, say, 200 meters), run/walking training, or HIIT.

 What are distance intervals?